 Gibbston Valley Wineries

 The Gibbston Valley is possibly the most well-known wine sub-region near Queenstown.
 It is a very short drive and almost every winery here offers cellar door wine tastings and opportunities to take a few bottles home.

-Thanks to tourism here, you will even find restaurants and cafes at a lot of the Gibbston Valley wineries.
+Thanks to tourism here, you will even find some of the best Queenstown restaurants at a lot of the Gibbston Valley wineries.
 This is a great excuse to while away a few hours.